Chapter 2: Amnesia

 "Could you smuggle in some real food?
 A banana?
 A sandwich?
 Something I can sink my teeth into."

-He laughed.
-"I can't make any promises, but I'll see what I can do."
+A smile in his eyes, he answered, "I can't make any promises, but I'll see what I can do."

-On a dreary Wednesday morning, I managed to visit the bathroom all by myself, and I did a little inward happy dance at my progress.
+On a dreary Wednesday morning, I managed to visit the bathroom all by myself, and I did a little (inward) happy dance at my progress.
 My body still ached, I still got confused and dizzy, and I still needed morphine to get me through the day with minimum amount of pain, but my little steps toward healing made me determined to get well.
 Even when that meant I had to leave and start thinking of how to handle my situation.
 I felt scared, to be honest.
 I hoped it wasn't too apparent, but after the first night, I could not sleep through the whole night.
 Nightly hospital, dim-lighted and occasionally busy (but mostly not) as it was, made me feel lonely.

 Carlisle's speculations hadn't really surprised me, but I had spent two days contemplating on my condition, and came to the same conclusion that there was no way my situation was just an accident.
 It couldn't have been.
 But who would try to kill me and why?
 Why couldn't they have just shot a bullet through my head and be done with it?
 Why bother throwing me off a boat or whatever without making sure I was dead first?